bannatech/pnbp/README.md

 $ sudo make install
 ```

-#Basic usage
+# Basic usage

-To set up a basic site, run `build -i`
+To set up a basic site, run `pbuild -i`

-For information regarding configration documentation, please refer to the [documentation](http://pnbp.nanner.co).
+For information regarding configration documentation, please refer to the
+[documentation](http://pnbp.nanner.co). (which is very sparse)